 Our communication and content

 We understand that everyone is different, with a wide range of needs and preferences.
 This includes how they access information.
-We offer our members a range of ways to get the information they need, in an easy-to-understand way.
+We offer our customers a range of ways to get the information they need, in an easy-to-understand way.

 Our internal framework of policies, tools and controls help our colleagues to write and approve communications and content.
 This includes everything from traditional media like printed letters, to anything digital like emails and our website.
 The controlled way we produce this content gives us opportunities to consider some important points, such as: